Dry Town Water Park

 Dry Town Water Park is a waterpark located in Palmdale, California that opens each year from the Memorial Day weekend in May through Labor Day in September.

-The park features a 35-foot tower structure that holds three waterslides with a three foot deep splashdown pool, a second tower structure that holds a four-lane racer slide, a 6,000 square foot children's water playground with three slides, spray features, and a giant overhead splash bucket, and a 925-foot lazy river that winds around the center of the park.

 Location and operating hours

 Dry Town Water Park first opened in 2006 and is operated by the city of Palmdale, California.
 It is located at 3850 East Avenue S, on the grounds of the Palmdale Oasis Park & Recreation Center in the southeast portion of the city.

 The park is open each year from the Memorial Day weekend in May through Labor Day in September.
 Normal operating hours are from 11am to 6pm but has different operating hours during special event days:

 The City of Palmdale canceled Dry Town Water Park's 2020 season due to COVID-19 pandemic restrictions and will reopen in 2021 for its 15th Anniversary Season.

 Attractions

-The six acre park features four main attractions:
+The six-acre park features four main attractions: